 Limitations

 As noted previously, a major limitation of this literature review is that many authors do not cite the specific exercise program utilized for the intervention groups.
 It is frequently noted that “stabilization” exercises are used, however that is a very broad term that could indicate any multitude of activities.
 Additionally I was unable to find guidelines as to the use of a sacroiliac belt.
 It is unclear if there are specific parameters or criteria that women should meet prior to the utilization of a sacroiliac belt.
 The recommended dosage of the belt is also unclear.
 Patient compliance with use of the belt was not described, which is important since compliance may impact outcomes.
 Thus, many gaps remain regarding evidence-based practice guidelines to treat pelvic girdle pain in pregnancy.
 Another significant limitation to the results of this literature review is that each of the 5 randomized trials reviewed involved multiple treatment interventions being applied at the same time for the intervention groups.
-For example, one study provided a sacroiliac brace, patient education, and home exercise programthe first group had no additional intervention, the second group had the addition of in-clinic group exercise, and the third group had the addition of an individualized in-clinic exercise program.7 While this approach can provide valuable information, it is difficult to differentiate between the effects of individual interventions when multiple interventions are being applied simultaneously.
-Finally, many of the existing randomized controlled trials involve a small number of participants limiting the weight of the evidence found in the literature review.
-The studies that do include larger numbers of participants tend to be retrospective and/or questionnaire based. provide good data and background information on pelvic girdle pain in pregnancy, but do not provide adequate information for treatment recommendation.
+For example, one study compared outcomes between 3 intervention groups.
+All participants (each of the three groups) were provided with a sacroiliac brace, patient education, and home exercise program; the first group had no additional intervention, the second group had the addition of in-clinic group exercise, and the third group had the addition of an individualized in-clinic exercise program.7 While this approach can provide valuable information on the effects of the combined interventions (e.g., patient education plus group exercise), it is difficult to differentiate between the effects of individual interventions (e.g., patient education only) when multiple interventions are being applied simultaneously.
+Finally, many of the existing randomized controlled trials involve a small number of participants limiting the weight of the evidence found in the literature review and restricting the generalizability (external validity) of the study findings.
+The studies that do include larger numbers of participants tend to be retrospective and/or questionnaire based.
+Retrospective studies provide good data and background information on pelvic girdle pain in pregnancy, but do not provide adequate information for treatment recommendation.

 Conclusion